themefisher/pinwheel-astro/src/content/homepage/index.md

     - icon: "book-open"  #icon package react-feather-icon [https://feathericons.com/]
       title: Blogs
       content: You will be given the option to publish blogs on our website which will be added to your very own web page.
+    - icon: "link"  #icon package react-feather-icon [https://feathericons.com/]
+      title: Clinic Design
+      content: We will help you with your clinic design if required.

 #service
 service: